uio-bmi/immuneML/docs/source/tutorials/analyze_dataset.rst

 - :ref:`VJGeneDistribution`: shows how frequently each of the V and J gene occurs in the dataset; shows joint V and J gene distributions as well; here the report can also be split by a label of interest

+- :ref:`LabelDist`: shows the distribution for a list of labels of interest (e.g., disease, batch, age, sex); useful to see if the dataset is balanced or if some unexpected values are present

 Some useful reports specifically for repertoire datasets (with one repertoire per patient):

 - :ref:`RepertoireClonotypeSummary`: shows the number of distinct clonotypes per repertoire; the clonotype counts can be